vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ```
 In this route, [Camel][apache camel], when a new message is enqueued, dequeues it and passes its body - the event - to the EventHandler (that set the receive timestamp) and then store the event into the database.

-[Camel][apache camel] uses a [Registry][apache camel registry] to retrieve the components and as I'm using [OSGi Blueprint][apache aries osgi blueprint] to initialize the [Camel Context][apache camel context] (see [Blueprint][event bus server blueprint]), every bean initialized in the same blueprint is put in the registry using its ID as key.
+[Camel][apache camel] uses a [Registry][apache camel registry] to retrieve the components and since I'm using [OSGi Blueprint][apache aries osgi blueprint] to initialize the [Camel Context][apache camel context] (see [Blueprint][event bus server blueprint]), every bean initialized in the same blueprint is put in the registry using its ID as key.
 So when the `EventBusServerRouteBuilder` is initialized, it receives the components' IDs and the other informations needed by [Camel][apache camel] to build the route.
 ```java
 public class EventBusServerRouteBuilder extends RouteBuilder {